 The term “same interest” has been considered by the courts on numerous occasions in cases going back over 100 years.
-The Court of Appeal’s recent judgment in Jalla v Shell International Trading and Shipping Co Ltd EWCA Civ 1389, sets out the following requirements and limitations with regard to representative actions, which also included a helpful summary of the relevant case law.
+The Court of Appeal’s judgment in Jalla v Shell International Trading and Shipping Co Ltd (2021) EWCA Civ 1389, sets out the following requirements and limitations with regard to representative actions, which also includes a helpful summary of the relevant case law.

 Google appealed to the UKSC, which unanimously allowed the appeal.
 The UKSC held that to bring a claim for compensatory damages for a breach of the DPA 1998, a claimant must establish that there has been a breach, and that damage, in the form of material damage or distress, has been suffered as a result.
 As this would involve an assessment of individual damages and loss, the claim could not proceed as a representative action under CPR 19.6 as the “same interest” requirement had not been met.

 In cases requiring an individual assessment of damages, the UKSC suggested that the representative action procedure could still be used to determine common issues of fact or law, leaving issues that require individual determination to be dealt with subsequently.

 CPR 19.10 defines a GLO as: "an order made under rule 19.11 to provide for the case management of claims which give rise to common or related issues of fact or law (the 'GLO issues')".